MSEndpointMgr/AADDeviceTrust/README.md

 # How the trusted device validation works

-Every Azure AD joined or hybrid Azure AD joined device has a computer certificate that was enrolled when registering the device to Azure AD.
-This device specific computer certificate's public and private keys are available locally on the device, while the public key is known to Azure AD.
+Every Azure AD joined or hybrid Azure AD joined device has a computer certificate that was generated when registering the device to Azure AD.
+This device specific computer certificate's public and private keys are available locally on the device.
+When registering the device, a special field called the ["alternativeSecurityIds"](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-dvrj/f900e812-8f1c-4345-9ab0-b91111068651) is added to the Device's Azure record which contains a "key" field with a value that is a Base64 encoded representation of that SAME key pairs SHA1 Thumbprint, as well as the entire public keys SHA1 hash.

 The device trust validation functionality occurs in the following scenarios:

 - Client-side data gathering
 - Function App data validation